 Two types of CMPA have been reported:

-- IgE-mediated (immediate allergic reaction): Immunoglobulin E associated CMPA is characterized by rhinorrhea, sneezing, hives, skin rash and wheezing within two hours of the child drinking cow’s milk
+- IgE-mediated (immediate allergic reaction): Immunoglobulin E–associated CMPA is characterized by rhinorrhea, sneezing, hives, skin rash, and wheezing within 2 hours of a child drinking cow’s milk.

-- Non-IgE mediated (delayed allergic reaction) is characterized by allergic symptoms occurring approximately two to seven days after the child drinks cow’s milk.
+- Non-IgE mediated (delayed allergic reaction) is characterized by allergic symptoms occurring approximately 2–7 days after a child drinks cow’s milk.
 Cow’s milk–induced enterocolitis syndrome, centeropathy of the small bowel, and proctitis and proctocolitis are non-IgE mediated.

-There are no specific tests to detect this condition.
-Diagnosis of CMPA is based on a detailed history of symptoms and a thorough physical examination.
-It is important for the physician to obtain details and the timeline of symptoms from the parents and confirm that they occur following the consumption of cow’s milk.
+No specific tests are used to detect CMPA.
+Diagnosis is based on a detailed history of symptoms and a thorough physical examination.
+It is important for the physician to obtain details and a timeline of symptoms from the parents and to confirm that symptoms occur following the consumption of cow’s milk.
 In children with atopic dermatitis, if there is no direct relationship between cow’s milk consumption and symptoms, then no further testing is required.

 In the case of a positive correlation, other tests in the workup include:

-- Skin prick test: The negative predictive value of this test in more than 95%.
+- Skin prick: The negative predictive value of this test is more than 95%.
 However, a food challenge test is indicated to exclude atopic reactions.

-- Serum specific IgE test to cow’s milk protein: This test may help only in 60% of children who have CMPA and positive IgE test.
+- Serum specific IgE test to cow’s milk protein: This test may help in only 60% of children who have CMPA and a positive IgE test.

-- Diet eliminating cow’s milk: If CMPA is suspected, then the infant should be fed a diet free of cow’s milk for up to a month.
-A child without gastrointestinal symptoms can be fed extensively hydrolyzed formula (eHF) or soy formula (SF).
-Although amino acid formula (AAF) is non-allergenic, it is also expensive and is not tasty and therefore is not recommended.
+- Elimination of cow’s milk: If CMPA is suspected, then the infant should be fed a diet free of cow’s milk for up to 1 month.
+A child without GI symptoms can be fed extensively hydrolyzed formula (EHF) or soy formula (SF).
+Although amino acid formula (AAF) is non-allergenic, it is also expensive and bland and is therefore not recommended.

-In infants with suspected IgE-mediated reactions, if there is an inadequate response with EHF or SF, then AAF substitution can be tried for two weeks.
+In infants with suspected IgE-mediated reactions, if there is an inadequate response with EHF or SF, then AAF substitution can be tried for 2 weeks.

 Infectious gastroenteritis should be excluded before carrying out allergy testing.

-Infantile colic: CMPA is not associated with an irritable, crying infant with infantile colic
+CMPA is also not associated with an irritable, crying infant with infantile colic.

-Avoid SF in infants who have allergy symptoms and are under the age of six months or in children with GI symptoms.
-It is important to remember that soy milk can cause GI symptoms.
+Avoid SF in infants with allergy symptoms under the age of 6 months or in children with GI symptoms.
+Soy milk can also cause GI symptoms.

-Children with mild atopic dermatitis and no history of cow’s milk protein reactions are not prescribed a diet.
+Children with mild atopic dermatitis and no history of cow’s milk protein reactions should not be prescribed a CMP elimination diet.

 Infants and children with CMPA should be prescribed a nutritionally balanced diet and calcium supplementation should be considered.

-In breastfed infants with confirmed CMPA, the mother’s diet should be free of cow’s milk protein and eggs, etc for a month.
-If the infant improves, then the mother is asked to consume large amounts of cow’s milk for seven days to look for a re-occurrence of symptoms in the infant.
-If symptoms appear, then the mother should commence a diet without cow’s milk until the baby is weaned off.
-If there are no symptoms after the reintroduction of cow’s milk in the mother’s diet, then all foods which were previously excluded can be re-introduced in the mother’s diet one by one.
+In breastfed infants with confirmed CMPA, the mother’s diet should be free of cow’s milk protein, eggs, etc., for a month.
+If the infant improves, then the mother should begin consuming large amounts of cow’s milk for 7 days, to see if symptoms recur in the infant.
+If symptoms reappear, then the mother should commence a cow’s milk–free diet until the infant weans.
+If there are no symptoms after the reintroduction of cow’s milk in the mother’s diet, then all foods that were previously excluded can be reintroduced to the mother’s diet one at a time.

 Substituting cow’s milk with goat’s or sheep’s milk will not help treat CMPA.

-Several dairy foods like yogurt, butter, and cheese contain milk protein, and it may be necessary for parents to read the nutritional labels if their child has been prescribed a diet free of cow’s milk protein.
+Several dairy foods, such as yogurt, butter, and cheese, contain milk protein.
+Parents should carefully read nutritional labels if their child has been prescribed a diet free of cow’s milk protein.

-CMPA usually resolves within the first year of life and latest by the age of five years.
+CMPA usually resolves within the first year of life and by no later than the age of 5.
 Elimination of cow’s milk from the diet may be required for up to a year after confirming the diagnosis.
-Later, the child can be given the cow’s milk challenge with small amounts.
-If no reaction is noticed, then it can be resumed in the child’s diet.
+Later, the child can be given the cow’s milk challenge, beginning with small amounts of milk products.
+If no reaction is seen, then milk products can be reintroduced to the child’s diet.